wk981/wk-ntu-fyp/README.md

 A dedicated dashboard allows users to track their progress toward their desired career and identify skill gaps they need to close.

 ## Software required
-1. Any Java ide, mvn and java installed
+1. Any Java ide, maven(mvn) and java installed

 2. NPM